sonic-net/SONiC/doc/Sonic-mclag-hld.md

 - Each system only join one MC-LAG domain
 - Supports Known Unicast and BUM traffic
 - L3 interface on MLAG ports will have vMAC generated from VRRP algorithm using the same IP address assigned to the L3 LIF (logical interface)；(Not supported currently)
-- ARP resolution and ARP response packet sync-up between MC-LAG peers
+- ARP reply and ND advertisement packet sync-up between MC-LAG peers
 - FDB sync-up between MC-LAG peers
 - Support pure L2 MC-LAG port and MC-LAG L3 routed port or MC-LAG L2 port joining L3 vlan interface